Michael Gomez Selvaraj, Crop Physiologist at CIAT

 Support with Drought

 A practical example of applying EcoProMIS knowledge in daily life by Colombian farmers can be illustrated with recent events during the first half of 2020.
 Rainfall was scarce and the average annual rainfall is expected to be below the historical average.
 The questions arise, how will water shortage affect the rice and oil palm crops?
-And how much water is available for agriculture, industry or domestic use?
+And how much water is available for agriculture or industry?

 A Joint Sustainable Future